Why It Works

 Return milk mixture to boil, then strain into a large heatproof bowl, pressing gently on the solids.

-Using a mandoline, slice the peeled potatoes crosswise 1/8 inch thick, directly into the hot milk mixture.
+Using a mandoline, slice the peeled potatoes crosswise 1/16-inch (1.5mm) thick, directly into the hot milk mixture.
 Stir the potatoes to fully coat.

-Preheat oven to 300°F (150°C).
+Preheat oven to 350°F (177°C).
 In a small bowl, combine the Gruyère and Parmigiano-Reggiano cheeses.

 Grease a 2-quart baking dish with the butter.
-Lay the sliced potatoes in one even layer, then sprinkle with the cheese mixture.
-Repeat layering potatoes and cheese until all the potatoes have been used and half the cheese mixture remains; leave the top layer without cheese.
+Lay the sliced potatoes in one even layer, then sprinkle with about 1/3 cup cheese mixture.
+Repeat layering potatoes and cheese until all the potatoes have been used and half the cheese mixture remains (you should have about 4 layers); leave the top layer without cheese.
 Pour any remaining milk mixture over the layered potatoes.

 |Nutrition Facts (per serving)|